Alcohol Unit Calculator

 Recent studies have revealed important findings about alcohol consumption:

-• The liver can process approximately one unit per hour
+• The liver can process approximately one unit per hour, though this varies between individuals

-• Regular consumption of more than 14 units weekly increases health risks
+• Regular consumption of more than 14 units weekly increases risks of liver disease, certain cancers, and cardiovascular problems

-• Genetic factors can influence alcohol metabolism rates
+• Genetic factors, including variations in alcohol dehydrogenase genes, can influence alcohol metabolism rates

 A 2018 study published in The Lancet analyzed data from 195 countries and found that no amount of alcohol consumption improves health.
-This challenged previous beliefs about potential benefits of moderate drinking.
+This challenged previous beliefs about potential benefits of moderate drinking and has influenced revised guidelines in many countries.

 Metabolism and Individual Differences